 We realise that life can sometimes be unexpected and not go to plan.
 It is completely safe to have further pregnancies after abdominoplasty, but ultimately it will undo at least some of the results of your surgery as your skin is stretched and abdominal muscles are separated meaning you may wish to have a secondary procedure.

 Manchester Plastic Surgery is the only practice in the UK to offer Vectra-XT 3D modelling of the face and body from within the clinic, this services uses cutting technology to provide you with realistic images of what your post-surgery body will look like and allow you to feel confident that we have a shared vision of the results you would like to achieve.
 This unique technology allows you to view the images of your actual face and body and compare these to a preview the effects of different procedures, helping you to decide what is right for you.
-We will give you a good idea of the results you can expect to achieve during your initial consultation, however if you would like more of a visual representation of this, our 3D modelling service can help.
+We will give you a good idea of the results you can expect to achieve during your free consultation, however if you would like more of a visual representation of this, our 3D modelling service can help.

 Stretch marks appear as a result of skin stretching or shrinking in short period of time and can be the cause of self-consciousness for some people.
 Stretch marks don’t just affect women, they also affect men, as they can be as a result of significant weight gain as well as pregnancy.
 Abdominoplasty surgery can help to remove stretch marks, depending on way their they’re located.
 If positioned below the belly button, they can typically be removed as part of the surgery.
 Any marks above the belly button will remain in place but may become less noticeable as the skin is tightened as part of the abdominoplasty procedure.